-But what if you need to top up with/or exclusively feed with Formula?
+But what if you experience breastfeeding problems and must top up with/or exclusively feed with Formula?

 There is an underlying assumption in the wider community that women stop breastfeeding because they want to make their lives easier.
 This is rarely the case.
-Most mothers (in the Western world at least) are very intent on breastfeeding and go through a very traumatic emotional turmoil when they come to the realisation that they HAVE to formula feed their baby – for the baby’s health’s sake.
+Most mothers (in the Western world at least) are very intent on breastfeeding and go through a very traumatic emotional turmoil when they experience breastfeeding problems.
+They experience high levels of stress when they come to the realisation that they HAVE to formula feed their baby – for the baby’s health’s sake.

 Whilst breastfeeding should come naturally to most mothers – it doesn’t always come easily and often takes a bit of practice and guidance to get it right.
 In fact, it is not uncommon for pregnant women to enter motherhood quite unsure about how to breastfeed their baby.

 Anecdotally, mothers often report having issues during the breastfeeding days, such as:

 Therefore, in order to feel calm and relaxed during the breastfeeding process, new mums should consider the following:

 - Be aware that it’s not uncommon for breastfeeding to take time to get the hang of